MouadEttali/NLP-and-Text_Mining/README.md

 3. Clustering.

-# Second project : Dimensionality Reduction and clustering + interprability.sss
+# Second project : Dimensionality Reduction and clustering + interprability.

 ## This project is comprised of 2 parts:
 ### PART1: